 The George Hay Lecture

 The George Hay Lecture was instituted in 2000 by the Science Fiction Foundation in honour of one of our co-founders, the environmentalist and science communicator George Hay.
-The lecture is given each year at the British National Science Fiction Convention, known as Eastercon.
-It is delivered by a working scientist, or exponent of science, to an educated audience of fans, on the current work in his or her field.
+The lecture is given each year at the annual UK Science Fiction Convention, Eastercon.
+It is delivered by a working scientist, or exponent of science, to an educated audience of fans, on the current work in their field.

 The previous Hay Lecturers have been: